Xinglab/IRIS-long/README.md

     --tumor_num                                         Number of tumor samples

-    --detest_p                                          Cutoff of p-value in DE test, default = 0.05
+    --enriched_test_p                                   Cutoff of p-value in tumor-enriched test, default = 0.05

-    --detest_tumor_cpm                                  Cutoff of median CPM value in tumor samples, used to decide whether an isoform is highly expressed, default = 3
+    --enriched_test_tumor_cpm                           Cutoff of median CPM value in tumor samples, used to decide whether an isoform is highly expressed, default = 5

-    --detest_fc                                         Cutoff of fold change between tumor and normal, used to decide DE isoform, default = 2
+    --enriched_test_fc                                  Cutoff of fold change between tumor and normal, used to decide DE isoform, default = 2

-    --pretest_p                                         Cutoff of p-value in prevalence test, default = 1e-6

-    --pretest_tumor_cpm                                 Cutoff of CPM value in tumor samples, used to decide whether an isoform is considered as expressed, default = 2
+    --specificity_test_tumor_cpm                        Cutoff of CPM value in tumor samples, used to decide whether an isoform is considered as expressed (default = 5)

+    --specificity_test_tumor_percentage                 Minimum precentage of tumor samples that express given transcript (default = 50%, which is 0.5)

-    --pretest_tissue_cpm                                Cutoff of CPM value in tissue samples, used to decide whether an isoform is considered as expressed, default = 1
+    --specificity_test_tissue_cpm                       Cutoff of CPM value in tissue samples, used to decide whether an isoform is considered as expressed (default = 1)

+    --specificity_test_tissue_percentage                Maximum precentage of tissue samples that express given transcript (default = 10%, which is 0.1)

+    --specificity_test_exclude_tissue                   Excluded tissues in tumor-specificity transcript identification, separated by comma. (default = "Testis")

     --outf_dir                                          Folder of output